“In the end, we will remember not the words of our enemies, but the silence of our friends.” Martin Luther King, Jr.

 I could not remain silent when the president tweeted out disparaging remarks about John McCain and Barbara Bush (May their memories be a blessing).
 Even more disconcerting to me was that Congressional leaders , including McCain’s supposedly best friend Lindsay Graham, refused to call the president out for his inexcusable poor behavior.
 “It is just plain wrong,” I wrote in an email to Senator Graham.

 And finally, I cannot remain silent when well-meaning friends forward to me offensive emails.
 One was headed by the note, “Interesting video.”
 Attached was YouTube video originally published in 2009.
-As summarized by Snopes.com, regarded as a highly reliable fact-checking source, that warned that Islam will overwhelm Christendom unless Christians recognize the demographic realities and begin reproducing again.”
+As summarized by Snopes.com, regarded as a highly reliable fact-checking source, the video warned in frightening terms that Islam will overwhelm Christendom unless Christians recognize the demographic realities and begin reproducing again.”
 Snopes regarded the information as “mostly false;” I regarded it as pure Islamophobia.

 Another forwarded email, a musical video took us on a nostalgic trip down memory lane.
 “If only I could go back again/ to Mom and Dad and all my friends/I would feel safe with the people I know/From once upon a long time ago.”
 The stream of pictures that accompanied the Jesse Goldberg song showed slide after slide filled with only white faces.
 Another friend shared a list of the Shortest Books 2018, including Things I Did to Deserve the Nobel Peace Prize by Barack Obama; My Complete Knowledge of Military Strategy by Nancy Pelosi, and To All the men We Have Loved Before by Ellen de Generes and Rosie O’Donnell.
 In all three cases, Larry and I have decided that face-to-face discussions with the senders would be the most effective way to fight the implicit—and explicit—hate that is peddled in such material.